-The pattern is fairly simple:
+The pattern to use MergeAdapter for sectioned lists is fairly simple:

 - Create one Adapter for each section.
-For example, in the book scenario described above, you might have one SimpleCursorAdapter for each book style (one for Fiction, one for Non-Fiction, etc.). - Put each of those Adapter objects into a container Adapter, associating each with a heading name. - Implement, on your container Adapter subclass, a method to return the View for a heading, much like you might implement getView() to return a View for a row - Put the container Adapter in the ListView, and everything flows from there
+For example, in the book scenario described above, you might have one SimpleCursorAdapter for each book style (one for Fiction, one for Non-Fiction, etc.). - Create heading Views for each heading (e.g., a custom-styled TextView) - Create a MergeAdapter and sequentially add each heading and content Adapter in turn - Put the container Adapter in the ListView, and everything flows from there